victor-lima-142/Design-patterns/Behavioral/Template Method/README.md

 -   **Difficulty in Understanding Control Flow**: In some situations, it may be difficult for developers to understand the control flow of the algorithm since parts of it are distributed between the base class and its subclasses.

 -   **Potential for Violation of the Liskov Substitution Principle**: If subclasses modify the behavior of the Template Method in a way that violates the contract defined by the base class, this can lead to design problems and a violation of the Liskov Substitution Principle.

+> This pattern works with the following terms:
+> - Abstract class: It declares an interface to define the algorithm steps.
+> - Concrete class: Also called a subclass, it defines the specific steps of the subclass.
+> - Template method: Defines the order by calling the methods of the steps defined in the Abstract Class and overridden in the Concrete Classes (subclasses or child classes).